ONLINE HELP

 Overview

-• Solution 2: Managing the synchronization (default solution)
+• Solution 2 Synchronization management (default solution)

-For more details, see: Managing the synchronization.
+For more details, see Managing synchronization.

 Example of desynchronization

-Let's see a site example:
+Let's see an example of a site:

 1. Click on the "Next" link

-2. Click on the browser "Back" button
+2. Click on the "Back" button

 3. Click on the "Next" link

-Preventing from using the "Back" button
+Preventing the use of the "Back" button

 Operating mode